GongT/baobao/@idlebox/common/etc/common.api.md

     static wrap(prev: Promise<any>): DeferredPromise<unknown, any>;
 }

-// Warning: (ae-missing-release-tag) "definePublicConstant" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "definePublicConstant" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function definePublicConstant(object: any, propertyKey: string | symbol, value: any): void;

-// Warning: (ae-missing-release-tag) "DelayCallbackList" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "DelayCallbackList" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export class DelayCallbackList<Argument extends unknown[]> {